 Marinated Flank Steak

-Flank steak, also known as London broil, isn't the most tender cut of beef, but it is one of the most flavorful.
-The key to getting a tender flank steak is to let the meat marinate for a good, long time — in this case, in a mixture of red wine, Worcestershire sauce, garlic, various spices, and fresh rosemary — and the carve it across the grain into thin slices before serving.
+Flank steak, also known as London broil, isn’t the most tender cut of beef, but it is one of the most flavorful.
+The key to cooking a tender flank steak is to let the meat marinate for a good, long time and then carve it crosswise against the grain into very thin slices.
+No grill?
+No problem, as this recipe translates well to a stovetop method.
+If you do have your coals going, round out your cookout with all of the grilled essentials.

-INSTRUCTIONS1.
-Toast peppercorns, coriander, fennel, chiles de àrbol, and bay leaves in a small skillet over high heat, stirring occasionally, until fragrant, 2 to 3 minutes.
-Transfer aromatics to a hard surface; lightly crush with the bottom of a heavy skillet; then transfer to a 9"x13" baking dish.
+- Toast peppercorns, coriander, fennel, chiles de àrbol, and bay leaves in a small skillet over high heat, stirring occasionally, until fragrant, 2 to 3 minutes.
+Transfer aromatics to a hard surface; lightly crush with the bottom of a heavy skillet; then transfer to a 9″x13″ baking dish.